Former Saints player Glenn Foster died in police custody. His family is seeking answers.

 “No words right now,” tweeted Illinois state Rep. Kam Buckner.
 “Rest Powerfully, Little Brother.
 From Chicago to Champaign to New Orleans.
 You left your mark everywhere you went.
 Glenn Foster, we love you bruh.”

 Foster, who grew up in Chicago, played his college football for the University of Illinois at Urbana-Champaign.
 In 2013, he signed as an undrafted free agent with the Saints, playing on the NFL team until 2014 after an injury that year.
-In the years since, Foster and his wife raised four daughters, ages 9 through seven months, in Baton Rouge, beginning several businesses including a coffee shop and granite company, his father said.
+In the years since, Foster and his wife raised four daughters, ages seven months through 9 years old, in Baton Rouge, beginning several businesses including a coffee shop and granite company, his father said.

 “My son, instead of being dead in a morgue, should have been in a mental facility where they could have treated his mental illness,” Foster Sr. said.
 “Now the fruit has fallen from the tree.
 Once it’s on the ground you can’t put it back.
 That’s what they’ve done.
 They snatched the life of my son."